Olatubosun/rocksdb.docs/WritePrepared-Transactions.md

 # Experimental Results

-Here are a summary of improvements on some sysbench benchmarks as well as linkbench (done via MyRocks).
+Here is a summary of improvements on some sysbench benchmarks as well as linkbench (done via MyRocks).
 * benchmark...........tps.........p95 latency....cpu/query
 * insert...................68%
 * update-noindex...30%......38%